robiningelbrecht/statistics-for-strava/docs/configuration/config-yaml-example.md

   dateFormat:
     short: 'd-m-y' # This renders to 01-01-25
     normal: 'd-m-Y' # This renders to 01-01-2025
+  dashboard:
+    # The dashboard is built using widgets.
+You can enable or disable each widget, and set their respective width.
+    # Leave this setting unchanged to use the default dashboard.
+    # For a detailed guide on how to override these defaults, visit: https://statistics-for-strava-docs.robiningelbrecht.be/#/configuration/main-configuration?id=dashboard-layout
+    layout: null,
   heatmap:
     # Specifies the color of polylines drawn on the heatmap.
 Accepts any valid CSS color.
     # (e.g. "red", "#FF0000", "rgb(255,0,0)")